pingcap/docs/table-filter.md

 ### CLI

 Table filters can be applied to the tools using multiple `-f` or `--filter` command line parameters.
 Each filter is in the form of `db.table`, where each part can be a wildcard (further explained in the [next section](#wildcards)).
-The following lists the example usage in each tool.
+The following lists the example usage.

 <CustomContent platform="tidb">